 Amytal treatment centers off you unconditional support, guidance and accountability.
 These are so important for the recovery process to be successful.
 You'll be working with professionals who know the best way to help patient recover.
 This knowledge is incredibly valuable as you think about the long-term outcome.

 It's actually quite easy to find Amobarbital treatment near you.
-At The Evergreen at Northpoint, we've worked with many people who have this addiction.
+At Northpoint Evergreen Bellevue, we've worked with many people who have this addiction.
 We know how difficult it is to recovery, and we're equipped to provide you with the assistance you need.

 To help, we offer an IOP program as a part of our services.
 This is intensive outpatient treatment, which means you can continue to live at home.
 It's a flexible program that offers a lot of benefits that you won't find in an inpatient setting.
 You can continue to go to work or school.
 You can also continue to care for your family, or keep up with your other responsibilities.